False prophet: Islam

 Muhammad also stated that the last of these dajjals would be the Antichrist, Al-Masih ad-Dajjal (دجّال).
-The Dajjal is never mentioned in the Quran but he's mentioned and described in the ḥadīth literature.
-Like in Christianity, the Dajjal is said to emerge out in the east, although the specific location varies among the various sources.
+The Dajjal is never mentioned in the Quran, but is mentioned and described in the ḥadīth literature.
+Like in Christianity, the Dajjal is said to emerge out of the east, although the specific location varies among the various sources.
 The Dajjal will imitate the miracles performed by ʿĪsā (Jesus), such as healing the sick and raising the dead, the latter done with the aid of demons (Shayāṭīn).
 He will deceive many people, such as weavers, magicians, half-castes, and children of prostitutes, but the majority of his followers will be Jews.
 According to the Islamic eschatological narrative, the events related to the final battle before the Day of Judgment will proceed in the following order:

 Eleven hadith also report on the "Greater Signs" of the end, which include the appearance of the Antichrist (Dajjal) and the reappearance of the prophet Jesus to join in battle with him at Dabbiq in Syria, as well as the arrival of the Mahdī, the "guided one".
 As another hadith attributed to Alī ibn Abī Talib puts it, "Most of the Dajjal’s followers are Jews and children of fornication; the Dajjal will be killed in Syria, at a pass called the Pass of Afiq, after three hours are gone from the day, at the hand of Jesus".

 Samra ibn Jundab reported that once Muhammad, while delivering a ceremonial speech at an occasion of a solar eclipse, said:

 "Verily by Allah, the Last Hour will not come until 30 dajjals will appear and the final one will be the One-eyed False Messiah."

 — Related by Imam Ahmed and Imam Tabarani as a sound hâdith.

 Anas ibn Malik narrated that Muhammad said:

 There is never a prophet who has not warned the Ummah of that one-eyed liar; behold he is one-eyed and your Lord is not one-eyed.
 On his forehead are the letters k. f. r.
 (Kafir).